Deploying secure contactless payment with tokenization and adopted by major payment card issuers.

 DNP and Thales are pleased to announce that Apple Pay is now available on this service.

 Details of DNP cloud-based payment service for a smart device supporting Apple Pay

-- It provides the credit card issuers with functionality and system to make mobile payments with Apple Pay on Apple's new devices in Japan.
+- It provides credit card issuers with functionality and a system to make mobile payments with Apple Pay on Apple's new devices in Japan.

 - The service operated in DNP's data center is highly secure thanks to the tokenization technology used to provision cards and facilitate payments.

-- The service enables multi-brand card issuance and payment by supporting domestic scheme-based payment services such as iD from NTT DOCOMO or QUICPay from JCB as well as EMV-based payment services such as MasterCard's MasterCard Contactless.
+- The service enables multi-brand card issuance and payment by supporting domestic scheme-based payment services such as iD from NTT DOCOMO or QUICPay from JCB and EMV-based payment services such as MasterCard's MasterCard Contactless.